kevinmamaqi/alti-course/README.md

 ## EXERCISE 2
 Make the CountUp component start when we scroll to it, or in other words, when we see it.
+HINT: https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API